fluxcd/terraform-provider-flux/docs/resources/bootstrap_git.md

 Commits Flux components to a Git repository and configures a Kubernetes cluster to synchronize with the same Git repository.

--> **NOTE:** Checkout the [GitHub bootstrap guide](https://registry.terraform.io/providers/fluxcd/flux/latest/docs/guides/github-bootstrap) for a walkthrough over how to use this resource with GitHub.
+-> **NOTE:** Checkout the [GitHub](https://registry.terraform.io/providers/fluxcd/flux/latest/docs/guides/github) or [Gitlab](https://registry.terraform.io/providers/fluxcd/flux/latest/docs/guides/gitlab) bootstrap guide for a detailed step by step guide.

-~> **NOTE:** A breaking change in the attributes have been made in this resource.
-Read the [guide](https://registry.terraform.io/providers/fluxcd/flux/latest/docs/guides/breaking-provider-configuration) for information of the changes required.

 ## Example Usage